grempe/grempe.github.io/_posts/2016/2016-01-11-yubikey-gnupg-2-1-and-ssh.md

 I wanted to make use of it to manage my SSH keys as well.
 I also recently transitioned to the newer [GnuPG 'Modern' 2.1.x](https://gnupg.org/faq/whats-new-in-2.1.html){:target="_blank"}
 release and there are significant changes to how you would go about using your GPG keys for SSH.
-Since I ran into a few issues, and the existing documentation on the web is somewhat lacking, I thought I would write up some notes documenting how I did it, and how I solved at least one issue I was having with the interaction between the the Yubikey and the `gpg-agent` on macOS.
+Since I ran into a few issues, and the existing documentation on the web is somewhat lacking, I thought I would write up some notes documenting how I did it.

+**UPDATE** : November 19, 2016 : When this post was first written there were issues with using GnuPG 2.1.x with versions of macOS prior to 10.12 (Sierra).
+As a result of upgrades in both macOS and GnuPG these issues seem to have largely dissapeared for me.
+I have updated this post to reflect current reality.

 ## GnuPG Install

 I use [Homebrew](http://brew.sh){:target="_blank"} on macOS and installed the latest version (2.1.16) of GnuPG Modern using [homebrew-versions](https://github.com/Homebrew/homebrew-versions/blob/master/README.md){:target="_blank"}:

 ``` text
 # NOTE : Installation of 'pinentry-mac' requires a full Xcode installation.